ritaturk/xenko-docs/manual/getting-started/project-structure.md

 # Project structure

-This page will show how Xenko organizes its project structure.
+This page will show how Game Studio organizes its project structure.
 Understanding the Xenko project structure is essential for knowing where to place and find files, collaboration and scaling your project.

-#Packages
+# Packages

-Xenko organizes its projects in packages.
-A package is an aggregation of:
+Game Studio organizes its projects in packages.
+A package is an collection of:

 * Assets: An asset is a representation of an object or resource inside the editor, see [Introduction to Assets](introduction-to-assets.md) for more information.
 * Resources: Resources refers to raw files such as images, textures, and audio, that are embedded in the package.